 The graph Capital Projects Funds - Fund Balance (Deficit) at left shows the combined fund balance in Capital Projects Funds for the past five years.
-In some previous years, the combined ending balance in the Capital Projects Funds has been negative, as capital spending occurs
+In some previous years, the combined ending balance in the Capital Projects Funds has been negative, as capital spending occurs prior to bonds being issued by the Commonwealth.
+At the end of FY13, the Capital Projects Funds had an \$836 million deficit balance (including \$438 million in accounts payable), as at the end of the fiscal year the Commonwealth had not yet reimbursed itself for capital spending that it typically funds in arrears through subsequent bond issues.
+Most of this deficit was eliminated in August 2013 when the Commonwealth issued \$600 million in General Obligation bonds.

-Capital Projects Funds - Fund Balance (Deficit) (Amounts in millions)\
+Capital Projects Funds - Fund Balance (Deficit) (Amounts in millions)